Kerala State Film Awards

 Award statuette, officially denoted as "replica" won by cinematographer Ramachandra Babu for Dweepu (1976).

 The Kerala State Film Awards are the film awards for a motion picture made in Kerala.
-The awards started in 1969 by the Department of Cultural Affairs, Government of Kerala and since 1998 the awards have been bestowed by Kerala State Chalachitra Academy on behalf of the Department of Cultural Affairs.
+The awards were begun in 1969 by the Department of Cultural Affairs, Government of Kerala and since 1998 the awards have been bestowed by Kerala State Chalachitra Academy on behalf of the Department of Cultural Affairs.

-The awardees are decided by an independent jury formed by the academy and the Department of Cultural Affairs, Govt. of Kerala.
+The awardees are decided by an independent jury formed by the academy and the Department of Cultural Affairs, Kerala.
 The jury usually consists of eminent personalities from the film field.
 For the awards for literature on cinema a separate jury is formed.
 The academy annually invites films for the award and the jury analyses the films that are submitted before deciding the winners.
-The awards intends to promote films with artistic values and encourage artists, technicians and producers.
+The awards intend to promote films with artistic values and encourage artists, technicians and producers.
 The awards are declared by the Minister for Cultural Affairs and are presented by the Chief Minister of Kerala.